On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-Since $h''(\omega_\ep)$ is unbounded from above, the enstrophy norm used in the truncated domain is not applicable in the original domain $\Omega$ and it is impossible to extend $h|_{Ran(\omega_\ep)}$ to be a convex function on the entire axis.
-Instead, we define the distance functionals to be the sum of the first term in \eqref{pec-introduction} and the pseudoenergy.
-In this way, the upper bound of $H(\tilde\omega)- H(\omega_\ep)$ can be directly controlled by the initial data.
-For the lower bound, the argument for the truncated domain can not be applied to the original unbounded domain $\Omega$, since the Poincar\'e type inequality \eqref{Poincare type inequality truncated domain} fails for $\Omega$.
-We use a different approach, and summarize the ideas and methods to overcome the difficulties as follows:
+Because $h''(\omega_\ep)$ is unbounded from above, the enstrophy norm used in the truncated domain is no longer appropriate in $\Omega$, and one cannot extend $h|_{Ran(\omega_\ep)}$ to a convex function on the whole real axis.
+Instead, we define our distance functional as the sum of the first term in \eqref{pec-introduction} and the pseudoenergy.
+This gives the required upper bound of $H(\tilde\omega)- H(\omega_\ep)$ from the initial data.
+The lower bound, however, requires a new argument, since the bounded-domain proof based on \eqref{Poincare type inequality truncated domain} is unavailable.
+Our strategy can be summarized as follows.